 Lennart Ruff said he also enjoys the school's international atmosphere.
 There are students in his year from Colombia, Finland, Korea, Austria - quite the mixture.
 "There are also lots of successful film people working at the HFF and sitting with you in the cutting room," he says.

 Mentors support the students whenever they can.
 "That's no coincidence; it's part of the school's concept," emphasized Andreas Gruber.
-The HFF film professor spoke especially highly of the program which supported the film "Nocebo."
+The HFF film professor spoke especially highly of the program "Learning from the Best," which supported the film "Nocebo."